isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Difficult: Flag smart pointer parameters (parameters of a type that overloads `operator->` or `operator*`) that are never copied, moved from, or assigned to, or passed along to another function that could do so.
+* Flag a parameter of a smart pointer type (a type that overloads `operator->` or `operator*`) that is copyable but never copied/moved from in the function body or else movable but never moved from in the function body or by being a by-value parameter, and that is never assigned to, and that is not passed along to another function that could do so.
 That means the ownership semantics are not used.

 ### <a name="Rf-pure"></a>F.8: Prefer pure functions